π Core Layer

 Methodsβ

-Why it matters: Missing records can signal data loss during ETL, incorrect joins, or filter logic errors.
+Purpose: Ensures all expected and required records are present after integration, mapping, and transformation.
+Why it matters: Missing records can signal data loss during DB, incorrect joins, or filter logic errors.
 Missing data here means incomplete analytics and potentially wrong business decisions.
+Example:

 SELECT *